Vittoriax1/Vittoriax1/README.md

 - 👋 Hi, I’m @Vittoriax1
-- 👀 I’m interested in ... supplementing my coursework
+- 👀 I’m interested in ... supplementing my coursework and trying out new things.
 - 🌱 I’m currently learning ...
+Python, SQL and other things.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... vittoriax1@gmail.com